The Bankrate promise

 Welcome bonus winner: Chase Sapphire Preferred

-Plus, your Bank of America Premium Rewards card points will always be worth just 1 cent each.
-Your Chase Sapphire Preferred points, on the other hand, could be worth around 2 cents apiece on average if you redeem them with high-value travel partners through the Chase Ultimate Rewards portal, according to Bankrate’s latest credit card point valuations.
+Your Bank of America Premium Rewards card points will always be worth just 1.0 cents each.
+Your Chase Sapphire Preferred points, on the other hand, could be worth around 2.0 cents apiece on average if you redeem them with high-value travel partners through the Chase Ultimate Rewards portal, according to Bankrate’s latest credit card point valuations.

 Rewards rate winner: Chase Sapphire Preferred